 No. The Board's regulations provide a 30-day period after the expiration date in which a license may be renewed without penalty (therefore, your payment is actually 31 days late).
 Staff cannot waive the fee.

 Board regulations state that if the requirements for renewal of a license, including receipt of the fee by the board, are not complete within 30 days of the expiration date, a reinstatement fee is required.

 Once your license expires, you no longer have a license to engage in contracting.
-The grace period is not a license extension, but only an additional 30 days to complete your renewal and submit payment without having to pay the reinstatement fee.
+The 30-day period is not a license extension, but only an additional 30 days to complete your renewal and submit payment without having to pay the reinstatement fee.